 How much do I need to borrow?

 A quick calculation of the average amount you will need is fundamental to getting the best personal loan rate.
 If you borrow too much, you may be paying back a lot more, or need to pay back early.
 Too little, and you could need to take out a further loan, destroying your chances of a great rate.

 If you’re doing home renovations, get three different cost estimations done and go with the one in the middle – make sure you consider everything!
 If you’re consolidating debt, simply add up all of the different debts you’re consolidating and this is the amount you’ll need to borrow.

 When do I want to pay it back?

 There are two ways you can do this.
-You can either decide outright how long you want to be paying the money back and divide the total borrowed (plus APR) by that.
+You can either decide outright how long you want to be paying the money back and divide the total borrowed (plus your personal loan rate) by that.
 For example:

 10,000 over 60 months at 2.9% APR = 179.07 per month.

 Or, you can work how much you can feasibly pay per month and divide your total amount by that – this is a ballpark figure of how many months it will take to pay back.
 For example:

 £10,000 at 2.9% APR = £10,744.20 / 200 per month = 53.87, so an average of 54 months.